Maison Cupcake

 • Classes and Events

 Who doesn’t like to feel a little gooey inside?
-These melting chocolate pots of loveliness would make an ideal dessert for a home made Valentines’ dinner menu or could equally be whipped up in larger numbers for a tableful of guests.
+These mint chocolate puddings of loveliness would make an ideal dessert for a home made Valentines’ dinner menu.
+Or they could be whipped up in larger quantities for a tableful of guests as an easy dinner party dessert.
+This recipe was originally commissioned by After Eight mints in 2014.

 Total baking time is an astonishingly short 8 minutes, from start to finish you could have these done in 30 minutes.
 You could have the batter sat in the dishes in advance and bake them just before serving.